- ABOUT US

 – No kitchen or bathroom

-– Structural defect, damp, dry or wet rot
+– Structural defects, damp, dry or wet rot

 – Properties within the vicinity of mining works, landfills and recent areas of flooding and

-– Leasehold properties with typically less than 70 years on the lease, and or a defective lease
+– Leasehold properties with typically less than 70 years on the lease, and/or a defective lease agreement

 – Properties with boundary disputes or where planning permissions were not applied properly